 Before you rush off to the mall to get your Christmas shopping out of the way, it’s important to warm up your vehicle.
 Fluids get thicker when it’s cold so experts recommend you allow 60 to 120 seconds for your car to run before hitting the road.
 We all live fast-paced lives with little downtime, but those few seconds can make a huge difference in your engine’s lifespan.

 Important tip: Never leave your car idle in an enclosed space, such as a garage, for long periods of time.

 Visibility is the most important factor to safe winter driving.
 If you park your car on the street, make sure you completely dust off snow or scrape ice from all windows.
 Make sure you have the proper supplies in your car at all times such as an ice scraper and snow brush for emergency use.
 If you park in a garage, make sure to shovel your driveway before backing out to avoid sliding into your neighbor’s mailbox.

-We’re all too familiar with that bright orange TPMS icon which inevitably shows it’s face every time the temperature drops.
-The reasoning for this occurrence is because air contracts when it’s cold.
+We’re all too familiar with that bright orange TPMS icon which inevitably shows its faces every time the temperature drops.
+The reasoning for this occurrence is because of air contracts when it’s cold.
 The air molecules inside your tires slow and take up less space.
 Make sure you check your air pressure while your vehicle is cold i.e. before you start driving.
 Friction from driving may cause your tires to heat which can cause a false reading.

 4) Make Sure You Have At Least A Half Tank Of Gas